Marcus Peacock: EPA deputy administrator

 During his tenure Peacock overhauled EPA's performance management system.
 This included publishing a quarterly performance report to the public called the EPAStat Quarterly Report, the first 'Stat' program in the federal government.
 EPAStat copied performance management systems used by local governments, such as "CitiStat" in the City of Baltimore.
 These improvements led to EPA winning the President's Quality Award for Overall Management, "the highest award given to federal agencies for management excellence," in 2007 and 2008.
 It is the first time a federal agency has won the award back-to-back.
 Peacock was an early adopter of Web 2.0 technology in government and was the first federal political appointee to maintain a public blog.

 The Pew Charitable Trusts

-Under a two-year contract with the Pew Charitable Trusts from 2009 to 2010, Mr. Peacock directed Subsidyscope, an initiative to collect data on subsidies provided by the U.S. government and make this information available to the public.
+Under a two-year contract with the Pew Charitable Trusts from 2009 to 2010, Peacock directed Subsidyscope, an initiative to collect data on subsidies provided by the U.S. government and make this information available to the public.